Manchester City are spectacular - Villas-Boas praises Guardiola's impact

 They are also on course to reach the last eight of the Champions League, raising the possibility of Guardiola securing a stunning treble in just his second season at the helm.

 "In the league, they're running away with it.
-[They won a] trophy on Sunday and their football is spectacular," former Chelsea and Tottenham boss Villas-Boas said at the Laureus Awards.
+[They won a] trophy on Sunday and their football is spectacular," former Chelsea and Tottenham boss Villas-Boas told Omnisport at the Laureus Awards.

 "It took one year for Guardiola to settle, but the way the team is playing now is fantastic.